alex21998/SQL/README.md

 SQL Portfolio
 #Alex Salazar SQL Portfolio

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via if you have any questions: Alexsal0219@gmail.com
+Feel free to take a look and reach out via email if you have any questions: Alexsal0219@gmail.com